 Spine runs on Windows Vista, 7, 8, on macOS 10.7.3+, and on 32- and 64-bit Linux.
 Spine requires a graphics processor that supports OpenGL 2.0 or higher with the FBO extension.
 Nearly all modern computers should be able to run Spine.
 If you aren't sure, download the trial

 to see how well it works.

-The first time Spine runs, it must connect to esotericsoftware.com using port 80 to download an update.
+The first time Spine runs, it must connect to esotericsoftware.com using ports 443 and 80 to download an update.
 If you see the error, "Sorry, the server could not be contacted.", make sure you don't have any firewall or virus protection software blocking Spine from connecting to the server.

 The server is definitely up if you can reach esotericsoftware.com in a browser.
 This site

 may also be useful to verify the server is up.
 If it is, the problem is very likely to be with your computer or network configuration.

 If you are behind a proxy, Spine can be configured

 to use your proxy server.